-Table 85.
+Table 74.
 Command Types

 Command Type Description 0 Reserved 1 WAKE/SMI#.
 This command wakes the system if it is not already awake.
 If system is already awake, an SMI# is generated.
 2 Unconditional Powerdown.
 This command sets the PWRBTNOR_STS bit, and has the same effect as the Power button Override occurring.
 3 HARD RESET WITHOUT CYCLING: This command causes a soft reset of the system (does not include cycling of the power supply).
 This is equivalent to a write to the CF9h register with Bits 2:1 set to 1, but Bit 3 set to 0.
-4 IARD RESET SYSTEM.
-This command causes a host reset with power cycle.
-This is equivalent to a vrite to the CF9h register with Bits 3:1 set to 1.
+4 HARD RESET SYSTEM.
+This command causes a hard reset of the system (including cycling of the power supply).
+This is equivalent to a write to the CF9h register with Bits 3:1 set to 1.
 5 Disable the TCO Messages.
 This command will disable the PCH from sending Heartbeat and Event messages.
 Once this command has been executed, Heartbeat and Event message reporting can only be re - enabled by assertion and then de - assertion of the RSMRST# signal.
 6 WD RELOAD: Reload watchdog timer.
 7 Reserved 8 SMLINK_SLV_SMI.
 When the PCH detects this command type while in the S0 state, it sets the SMLINK_SLV_SMI_STS bit.
 This command should only be used if the system is in an S0 state.
-If the message is received during S4-S5 states, the PCH acknowledges it, but the SMLINK_SLV_SMI_STS bit does not get set.
-Note: It is possible that the system transitions out of the S0 state at the same time that the SMLINK_SLV_SMI_COMMAND is received.
+If the message is received during S4 and S5 states, the PCH acknowledges it, but the SMLINK_SLV_SMI_STS bit does not get set.
+Note: It is possible that the system transitions out of the S0 state at the same time that the SMLINK_SLV_SMI command is received.
 In this case, the SMLINK_SLV_SMI_STS bit may get set but not serviced before the system goes to sleep.
 Once the system returns to S0, the SMI associated with this bit would then be generated.
 Software must be able to handle this scenario.
 9-FFh Reserved.